ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 TODO:add price in summary for vehicule and calculate it in total:done
-TODO: i think i need to remove search  page from bar, beacuse it is  duplicated like homepage, but i  need another bar that shows in which step we are and if we want to return to previous step etc:high priority:done TODO:if i  click travel with vehicule, and go ahead but no vehicule more available??!
-TODO:maybe propose be alerted when vehicule is available for your route TODO:check modifier vehicule and passenger details if contain all vehicule informations:done TODO:add price for roof box and all accesories..
+TODO: i think i need to remove search  page from bar, beacuse it is  duplicated like homepage, but i  need another bar that shows in which step we are and if we want to return to previous step etc:high priority:done TODO:if i  click travel with vehicule, and go ahead but no vehicule more available??!:done TODO:maybe propose be alerted when vehicule is available for your route TODO:check modifier vehicule and passenger details if contain all vehicule informations:done TODO:add price for roof box and all accesories..